Syrians flee across river to Turkey as battle rages

 The women huddle under the plastic in a desperate attempt to stay dry, clutching onto what little possessions they could bring: small bag of valuables or gas cylinders to cook food.

-In the village, men gathered outside the mosque to try and organise a plan to send food to those unable to escape.
+In the village, men gathered outside the mosque to try and organize a plan to send food to those unable to escape.

 "We send them flour, lentils and bread, mostly dry foods.
 They are our relatives, our brothers," said one man from Hacipasa, asking not to be named.